 Then, back to the train, which has crossed the Caspian Sea to reach Turkmenistan on a ferry.
 It’s the first time, on this journey, that I’ve sat in my cabin and been able to look out in daylight.
-So far all I’ve seen is acres of scrubby flat desert, a herd of camels grazing and the odd industrial plant, which I assume is for the extraction of the natural gas which is the country’s main export.
+So far all I’ve seen is acres of scrubby flat desert, a herd of camels grazing and the odd industrial plant, which I assume is for the extraction of the natural gas, which is the country’s main export.
 Most of the country is covered by the Karakum Desert.
 The population is about 6 million, the lowest of the Central Asian republics, and Turkmenistan is one of the most sparsely populated nations in Asia.

 Gas certainly contributes to the country’s most impressive sight.
 The Darvaza Gas Crater in the middle of the Karakum Desert has been alight since the early 1970s when a gas rig collapsed, creating a huge hollow.
 It was lit deliberately to eliminate the leaking poisonous gas.
 They thought it would take a week to burn out.
 It’s astonishing in the dark, like a giant cauldron, and we tiptoe round the edge with torches and then, at Tino’s insistence, scramble up a much too steep hill for the view, tumbling into thorn bushes on the way.
 There’s definitely no way back out if you fall in, assuming you don’t catch light straight away.